 TOURISM IN AFGHANISTAN?

 Almost every foreign government strongly advises against all on-essential travel to Afghanistan.
 It’s hardly a surprise that the country is not the world’s most popular travel destination— invasions, war, insurgency, political instability, and a Taliban problem have made things difficult in Afghanistan since the 1970s.
 However, it’s worth noting that Afghanistan used to receive hundreds of thousands of tourists on the “hippy trail” from Europe to India in the 1960s.
-The country is beautiful, culturally diverse, architecturally stunning, and what you can learn from the stories and experience of the people of Afghanistan can be life changing.
-So, can you really visit?
+The country is beautiful, culturally diverse, architecturally stunning, and what you can learn from the stories and experiences of the people of Afghanistan can be life-changing.
+So, can you really visit Afghanistan?
 Is Afghanistan safe for tourism?

 In order to mitigate your travel risk in Afghanistan, I’m including the following suggestions.
 Of course you’re free to take them or leave them, but I highly recommend following these basic safety guidelines.

 Travel with an experienced local team (guide, fixer, driver) that is trustworthy and well-connected.

 Do not travel around Afghanistan, even within cities, at night.
 Kidnapping risk goes up significantly in the dark.
 It’s best to not go wandering around in the evenings, unless accompanied by trustworthy Afghan fixers or friends.

 Do not draw unwanted attention to yourself in public places.

 Dress conservatively.
 Women should cover up in public— a hijab and long dress at a minimum.
 It’s best for men to also wear the shalwar kimiz while in more rural areas.

 Know where is safe to travel to (regions, roads, transportation methods) and keep in mind this list may change constantly.